22 Fun Things To Do In Mendoza, Argentina

 Indulge in a wine tasting tour, or more

-Malbec is the most famous variety produced in the Mendoza Province (but not only), but you’ll be able to try others such as Cabernet Sauvignon, Tannat (which is also popular in Uruguay), Merlot and Chardonnay.
+Malbec is the most famous variety produced in the Mendoza Province (but not only), but you can also try others such as Cabernet Sauvignon, Tannat (which is also popular in Uruguay), Merlot and Chardonnay.

-Wine tasting tours usually last around 4 hours, and consist in a guided walk or bike ride through the vineyards, a visit of the cellar and fermentation area, and wine tasting.
-Some tours also have wine pairings and lunch.
-The prices of guided wine tasting tours are quite high.
+Wine-tasting tours usually last around 4 hours and consist of a guided walk or bike ride through the Mendoza Argentina vineyards, a visit to the cellar and fermentation area, and wine tasting.
+Some tours also include wine pairings and lunch.
+The prices of guided wine tasting Mendoza Argentina tours are quite high.

-You can keep the costs down by doing a self-guided tour – renting bikes and going to the vineyards yourself.
-However, if you add the costs of the bike rental, the tours and the tasting at each vineyard, and that of the lunch you will eventually want at one of the vineyards, you may realize that splurging in a guided tour isn’t a bad idea after all.
+You can keep the costs down by doing a self-guided tour—renting bikes and going to the vineyards yourself.
+However, if you add the costs of the bike rental, the tours and tastings at each vineyard, and the lunch you will eventually want at one of the vineyards, you may realize that splurging on a guided tour isn’t a bad idea after all.

-Check out my post 13 Fantastic Wineries In Mendoza.
+Check out my post, Fantastic Wineries In Mendoza, to learn about all the best wineries Mendoza Argentina.
 Love wine tourism?
-Make sure to read my post Seven Amazing Estates To Do Wine Tasting In Stellenbosch.
+Make sure to read my post Seven Amazing Estates To Do Wine Tasting In Stellenbosch for something a little different.

 Take part in the Vendimia

-If you travel dates are flexible enough, visit Mendoza between the end of February and the beginning of March, in time for the harvest and to attend Mendoza’s biggest event – the Fiesta Nacional de la Vendimia.
 This has been celebrated since 1936.
-It’s an incredible series of folklore, pageants (with the election of a Vendimia Queen), music performances and fireworks.
+It’s an incredible series of folklore, pageants (with the election of a Vendimia Queen), music performances, and fireworks.
 It lasts 10 days and begins with the blessing of the grapes.

 Pay a visit to the Museo Nacional del Vino